mattvenn/multi_project_tools/README.md

 ## Generate OpenLANE config

-    ./multi_tool.py --config projects.yaml  --copy-gds --create-openlane-config
+    ./multi_tool.py --config projects.yaml  --copy-gds --create-openlane-config --generate-doc

 This command will get everything ready for a complete system test and hardening of user_project_wrapper:

-* copy each project's GDS/LEF to the correct place
+* Copy each project's GDS/LEF to the correct place in Caravel
-* generate OpenLANE configuration for user_project_wrapper (macro placement and obstructions)
+* Generate OpenLANE configuration for user_project_wrapper (macro placement and obstructions)
-* instantiate all the projects inside user_project_wrapper.v,
+* Instantiate all the projects inside user_project_wrapper.v
-* TODO build the include file for Caravel RTL and config
+* Generate documentation in index.md

 This functionality is contained within the [Collection class](collect.py)